smarie/mkdocs-gallery/docs/index.md

 Do you love [Sphinx-Gallery](https://sphinx-gallery.github.io/) but prefer [mkdocs](https://www.mkdocs.org/) over [Sphinx](sphinx-doc.org/) for your documentation ? `mkdocs-gallery` was written for you ;)

-It relies on [mkdocs-material](https://squidfunk.github.io/mkdocs-material) to get the most of mkdocs, so that your galleries look nice!
+It relies on [mkdocs-material](https://squidfunk.github.io/mkdocs-material) to get the most of mkdocs, so that your galleries look nice !

 ## Installing